StephanHCB/go-autumn-logging-rlog/README.md

 ### Limitations

-* only has Info and Error logging, so we had to map to those.
+* only has numeric log levels, so we had to map to those.
+* no default logger, you will always need to place a logger on the context

 ## Usage